Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Case Study

 Fig.~\ref{fig:dignity_chart_stable} shows the logarithmic Nyquist plot of the system when the bandwidth of the PLL is reduced to 20~Hz.
-In this case, $L(s)$ no longer encircles $(0,j0)$ and $L(j\omega_c)$ points to the upper-right side of the plot.
-It can be seen that $\ell_0$ and $\ell_3$ also point slightly to the upper side of the plot.
+In this case, $\chi(j\omega)$ no longer encircles the origin and $\chi(j\omega_c)$ points to the upper-right side of the plot.
+It can be seen that now $\ell_0$ points to the upper left side of the plot whereas $\ell_3$ is significantly reduced.
 To validate these findings, Fig.~\ref{fig:ig_comp} shows the simulation results of the converter connected to the grid.
 In this simulation, the PLL bandwidth is 20~Hz (top) and 330~Hz (bottom).
 The rest of parameters have not been modified.
 In the figure, it can be observed that for a PLL bandwidth of 330~Hz, the simulation is unstable.
 However, when the bandwidth is reduced to 20~Hz, the closed-loop system is stable.